alibayomy/monty/README.md

- This is my solution for LIFO AND FIFO TAKS ALX
+ This is my solution for LIFO AND FIFO